nemozen/memane/index.md

   </iframe>
 </div>

   * 400m from Embassy of UAE
   * 800m from Addis Ababa Golf Club
-* 1km from Embassy of Switzerland
+  * 1km from Embassies of Switzerland and Republic of Korea
-* 1km from Embassy of Republic of Korea
+  * 1km from Bisrate Gabriel/Laphto Mall
   * 2km from Torhailoch Light Rail station
   * 2km from International Community School
   * 5km from African Union.

-Each apartment features **2 bedrooms, 2 bathrooms**, spacious living and dining rooms, a modern kitchen, and gorgeous natural light throughout.
+Each apartment features **2 bedrooms, 2 bathrooms**, spacious living room with balcony, dining room, a modern kitchen, and gorgeous natural light throughout.

 The building is in a private compound with **parking for up to 2 cars per apartment**, 24x7 security with video monitoring, and has a finished roof deck with 360° views.